hashicorp/terraform-provider-azurerm/website/docs/r/api_management_api_tag_description.html.markdown

 * `api_name` - (Required) The name of the API Management API.
 Changing this forces a new resource to be created.

-* `api_management_name` - (Required) The Name of the API Management Service.
-Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The Name of the Resource Group in which the API Management Service exists.
-Changing this forces a new resource to be created.

-* `tag_name` - (Required) The name of the tag.
-It must be known in the API Management instance.
-Changing this forces a new API Management API Tag to be created.
+* `tag_id` - (Required) The ID of the tag.
+It must be known in the API Tag.
+Changing this forces a new API Management API Tag Description to be created.

 * `description` - (Optional) The description of the Tag.